 How a Quick Eye Exam Can Detect Diabetic Retinopathy

-It is estimated that 537 million people have diabetes globally.
-This means that the threat of diabetic retinopathy—the leading cause of vision loss in adults—is at an all-time high.
-However, some screening methods prevent the onset of blindness in adults with diabetes; from ophthalmologist screenings to a quick eye exam like teleretinal imaging.
-In this blog, we’ll further explore these diabetic retinopathy screening methods and see what tactics are being implemented to decrease the detection time of ocular conditions in eye exams.
+However, some screening methods can prevent the onset of blindness in adults with diabetes, from ophthalmologist screenings to quick eye exams like teleretinal imaging.
+This blog will further explore diabetic retinopathy screening methods and evaluate the most effective tactics for decreasing the detection time of ocular conditions in eye exams.

 Current Screening Methods